RavensbourneWebMedia/Web-development-workshop/sessions/05/README.md

 * What is the first key **reaction** you want your audience to have?
 * What is your ***call to action***?
 In other words, what do you want people to *do* once they have experienced your page? * What contexts, **symbols** or situations can be used to represent your issue **visually**?* How can your page open up **debate, controversy or curiosity** rather than reinforcing a single answer or perspective?
 * What **story** does your page tell?
+* Show your wireframes and storyboard
+* Show your moodboards and other design references
 * How are you **translating your ideas into code**?

 ### How long should my presentation be?